lattejed/forge-template/README.md

 make test
 ```

+## Advanced Usage

+Check `./scripts` for additional tools and `package.json` / `Makefile` for a full list of available commands.
+Also run `forge --help` for an extensive list of functionality.

 ## WebStorm Settings

 The WebStorm Solidity plugin doesn't currently have support for remappings, so you may want to disable name resolution to prevent warnings in the editor.